I-rem/so_long/README.md

 - Make the player lose when they touch an enemy patrol.
 - Add some sprite animation.
 - Display the movement count directly on screen instead of writing it in the shell.

+## Evaluation

+### Mandatory part

+#### Executable name
+- Compilation wihout re-link
+- Executable name is **so_long**

+#### Map reading
+- Use different maps
+- Test with different line sizes
+- Program returns an error and exits properly when the configuration file is misconfigured (unknown key, double key, invalid path etc)

+If not defense is over.

+#### Technical elements of the display

+Check that the level is a valid represntation of the map used as parameter.
+- A window must open at the launch of the program.
+It must stay open during whole execution
+- Hide all or part of the window either by using another window or by using the screen's borders, then minimize the windows and maximize it back.
+In all cases the content of the window must remain consistent.

+#### User basic events

+Execute the following 3 tests.
+If at least one fails, no points will be awarded for this section.
+Move on to the next one.

+- Click the red cross at the top left of the window.
+THe window must close and the program must exit cleanly.
+- Press **ESC** key.
+The window must close and the program must exit cleanly.
+(Another key can exit the program too, like Q)
+- Press the four arrow keys in the order of your liking.

+#### Movements

+Execute the 5 following tests.
+If at least one fails, no points will be awrded for this section.
+- The player's spawning position must be in accordance with the map file.
+- Press the arrow keys to move in every direction on the map
+- Is the game "playable"?

+#### Walls & Sprites

+Execute the following tests, if at least one fails...

+- The wall's texture is well placed and the player can not go through it.
+- The collectible's texture is well placed and the player can pick it by walking on it.
+- The Exit texture is well placed and the player can finish the game by walking on it but only after picking every collectible.
+- The player texture is well placed and can move in every direction except into the walls.

+#### Counter
+- There is a small counter displayed on the shell that counts how many movements the player did.

+#### Image usage
+- The program use mlx\_put\_image\_to\_window and not mlx put pixel